-- Appropriate assessments will be made of the students' strengths and support required. - Students with SEND have an input into the information that is provided on the student one-page profiles and are reviewed termly with key workers. - Keyworkers regularly meet with students to discuss progress and support. - Progress is reviewed at the identified assessment points. - Students may be involved in small group or individual intervention work.
+- Appropriate assessments will be made of the students' strengths and support required. - One-page profiles are co-constructed with students, parents and keyworkers. - Keyworkers regularly meet with students to discuss progress and support. - Students with SEND have an input into the information that is provided on the student one-page profiles and are reviewed termly with key workers. - Keyworkers regularly meet with students to discuss progress and support. - Progress is reviewed at the identified assessment points. - Students may be involved in small group or individual intervention work. - Referral to support agencies as appropriate, including: - Educational Psychology Service, Autism Outreach Team, and Inclusion Team.

-- Referral to support agencies as appropriate, including: Educational Psychology Service, Autism Outreach Team, and Inclusion Team. - SEND students on the register will be integral to any student voice that is carried across the school.
+SEND students on the register will be integral to any student voice that is carried across the school.